ahardencoopers/serverfile/README.md

 # serverfile
-Web application for personal file uploading to remote server and dedicated customer browsing.
+Web application for file uploading to remote server.

 04/03/2015